 That’s the true sign of a great business owner.
 Not doing everything yourself, but knowing when to ask for help.

-Kelly Gonsalves, founder of Totally Booked, is an Advanced Certified QuickBooks ProAdvisor but it doesn’t just stop there.
+Kelly is an Advanced Certified QuickBooks ProAdvisor but it doesn’t just stop there.
 She is also a Top 10 ProAdvisor in the World, Insightful Accountant Top 100 ProAdvisor, Top 50 Cloud Accountant in North America, and a member of the Intuit Trainer Writer Network.
 Last month, she was even named the Top Up-N-Comer ProAdvisor of the year!
 Kelly’s focus is on creating processes and systems that make the financial side of businesses less intimidating.
 She is extremely passionate about using technology to streamline process and save time.
 She is an app guru!